FMMT666/launchpad.py/README.md

 ### For LaunchKey (Mini) users

 Even it is named "Mini", it also supports most of the bigger keyboards' functionalities.
-Notice that some of the button and key numbers collide and cannot be differed.
+Notice that some button and key numbers collide and cannot be differed.

       USE CLASS "LaunchKeyMini":